Germany Davis Cup team

-The Germany Davis Cup team represents Germany in Davis Cup tennis competition and are governed by the Deutscher Tennis Bund.
+The Germany Davis Cup team represents Germany in Davis Cup tennis competition and are governed by the German Tennis Federation.
 As East Germany never participated in the Davis Cup, and the Deutscher Tennisbund remained the same organization throughout the century, the West German Davis Cup team is included in this article.

 Germany has won the Davis Cup three times (1988, 1989, 1993) and finished as runners-up twice (1970, 1985).

-Current team

-Statistics correct as of 5 February 2023.
-Rankings are as of 30 January 2023.

 History

 Germany competed in its first Davis Cup in 1913.
 Since then they have reached five finals.

 First final participation in 1970

 In 1970, Germany reached the Davis Cup final for the first time.
 Having defeated Denmark, Egypt, Belgium and the Soviet Union in the European zone they played India and Spain in the so-called interzonal zone, beating both teams.
 In the final Wilhelm Bungert and Christian Kuhnke played Arthur Ashe and Cliff Richey in singles, and Bob Lutz/Stan Smith in doubles.
 The German players lost all five matches, all but one in three sets.